PrAnaViz/PrAna/README.md

 - **Visualise and Analyse the data**: Visualise and analyse the processed dataset using the in-built ShinyApp `PrAnaViz`.
 - **Database service**: Linking of the processed dataset to the `PrAnaViz` can be achieved by uploading the processed dataset to a local or a remote database service, for example, [_MySQL._][MySQL]
 - **Download images and processed data**: Users can download processed data as **_.csv_** file and publication ready image **_.eps_** and **_.pdf_** files.

+## Data sources

+- Prescribing data and Practice information are from the monthly files published by the [NHS Business Service Authority][NHSBSA], used under the terms of the Open Government Licence.
+- BNF codes and names are also from the [NHS Business Service Authority's Information Portal][NHSBSA], used under the terms of the Open Government Licence.
+- [dm+d weekly release data][dm+d] is also from the NHS Business Service Authority's Information Portal, used under the terms of the Open Government Licence.

 ## Get this package